JATOS/JATOS_docs/versioned_docs/version-3.9.1/Manage_your_JATOS/Update-JATOS.md

 **What will be transferred:**

-1. Files and subfolders in study's assets folder
+1. Files and subfolders in the study assets root folder
 1. All your studies' and components' properties
 1. The **properties** of the first (Default) batch